dalbozlantern/metal-cnn/README.md

 Recent research in this field has focused largely on the generation of text outputs ranging from [journalism](https://www.theguardian.com/media/2016/apr/03/artificla-intelligence-robot-reporter-pulitzer-prize) to forays in [political speech](https://arxiv.org/abs/1601.03313).
 This is in large part due to the existence of an easily accessible market for text-as-content: customers (and indirectly advertisers) are willing to pay for news articles, novels, and periodicals.

 This stands in contrast to the lack of a comparably broad market for individual images.
-There are, however, several exceptions to this rule: notable among them is the market for branding and marketing materials, including corporate logos, which sometimes fetch quite high professional fees.
+There are, however, several exceptions to this rule: notable among them is the market for branding and marketing materials, including corporate logos, which drive substantial professional fees.
 Generating these branding plans currently requires many person-hours of conception, implementation, and iteration.
 The ability to automate all or part of this process would therefore represent a very attractive commercial target.

 ## Research context